>

 Peabody Distinguished Alumna

-Sharon Shields is the 2025 Peabody College Distinguished Alumna
+Manya Whitaker is the 2026 Peabody College Distinguished Alumna

 Previous Honorees